This post may contain affiliate links.

-This tool is also justifiably expensive and you pay every month or annually, so until your website is earning nicely you maybe won’t want to commit.
+This tool is also expensive and you pay every month or annually, so until your website is earning nicely you maybe won’t want to commit.
 But if you invest upfront, now, your path to financial freedom will be shorter.

 Another tip here, pick your competition.
-Don’t go after the same keywords as Amazon, it won’t work, you have to be different when up against the e commerce sites.
+Don’t go after the same keywords as Amazon, it won’t work, you have to be different when up against the e-commerce sites.

 Don’t Lose Your Readers